drasticactions/MauiRepoRedux/README.md

-# MauiReposRedux
+# lipo-test

-This repo hosts various test projects, mostly related around .NET and the MAUI UI Framework

-Check the branches!
+Check the makefile for the lipo/copy steps.